juiveli/nixOsConfig/README.md

 # Downloading git repo directly to /etc/nixos
+First enable git in current configuration under environment.systemPackages, and set a hostname As long as flakes are experimental feature, you need to add nix.settings.experimental-features = [ "nix-command" "flakes" ];

-### Init git (most likely need to run with super user priviledges, as in sudo for example)
+### Init git (as directly in /etc/nixos sudo is needed)

 cd /etc/nixos